Deir Yassin massacre: Massacre

+Day of the attack

 Pre-attack briefing

 About 130 fighters participated in the attack of which 70 came from Irgun, according to Morris.
 Hogan estimates that there were 132 men; 72 from Irgun, 60 from Lehi, and some women serving in supporting roles.
-They met for briefings on April 8, a few hours before the attack began.
-Lehi would stage its attack from Givat Shaul, and the Irgun from Beit HaKerem.
-Lapidot writes that the mood at the Irgun meeting was festive.
-It was the first time a large number of underground fighters had met openly, and the collaboration between the groups increased their sense of solidarity.
-They chose a password to reflect the mood, "Ahdut Lohemet" ("Fighters' Solidarity").
-This was the phrase that would signal the start of the attack.

-According to Lapidot, Raanan stressed that women, children, and the elderly must not be harmed, and that the villagers were to be warned by loudspeaker to give them a chance to escape.
-The road to Ayn Karim would be left open so they could head there.

 The scant arsenal was divided as follows.
-The Irgunists got one of the three Bren machine gun, Lehi got the other and the third was used for the loudspeaker vehicle.
+The Irgunists got one of the three Bren machine guns, Lehi got the other and the third was used for the loudspeaker vehicle.
 Each rifleman got 40 bullets, each person with a Sten gun 100 bullets, and each fighter two hand grenades.
 The stretcher bearers only got clubs.
 They had no communication equipment.
 Despite their confidence, the fighters, most of them teenagers, were by all accounts ill-prepared, untrained, and inexperienced.